stanford-oval/genie-toolkit/README.md

 Finally, after completing the validation HITs, you can obtain the paraphrasing dataset with:
 ```
+genie mturk-validate
-genie mturk-validate --paraphrasing-input paraphrasing-results.csv --validation-input validation-hits.csv
+  --paraphrasing-input paraphrasing-results.csv --validation-input validation-hits.csv
-  --validation-threshold 4 -o paraphrasing.tsv [--paraphrasing-rejects rejects.csv] [--validation-rejects validation.csv]
+  --validation-count 4 --validation-threshold 4
+  -o paraphrasing.tsv --paraphrasing-rejects paraphrasing-rejects.csv --validation-rejects validation-rejects.csv
 ```
-`--validation-threshold` controls the number of workers that must approve of a sentence before it is included in the datasets.
-The optional `--paraphrasing-rejects` and `--validation-rejects` generate reject files that can be used in Amazon MTurk to reject the completed tasks.
+`--validation-count` controls the number of workers that vote on each sentence, and `--validation-threshold` is the number of workers that must approve of a sentence before it is included in the datasets.
+The `--paraphrasing-rejects` and `--validation-rejects` arguments generate reject files that can be used in Amazon MTurk to reject the completed tasks.

 If you wish to skip manual validation, use a `--validation-threshold` of 0.
 In that case, `--validation-input`